apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 ## Pluggable Architecture

 The Broker utilizes java `java.util.ServiceLoader` for implementation of pluggable architecture.
 The `org.apache.qpid.server.plugin.QpidServiceLoader` is a thin wrapper around `java.util.ServiceLoader`.
-It responsible for loading of services extending `org.apache.qpid.server.plugin.Pluggable`.
+It is responsible for loading of services extending `org.apache.qpid.server.plugin.Pluggable`.
 All Broker extension interfaces extend `org.apache.qpid.server.plugin.Pluggable`.
 The diagram below illustrates some of the extension points.

 ![Pluggable Architecture](images/pluggability.png)